grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 To assign roles to built-in roles, add said built-in roles to the `builtInRoles` section of your roles.
 To remove a specific assignment, remove it from the list.

-> Assignments are updated if the version of the role is greater or equal to the one stored internally.
-You don't need to increment the version number of the role to update its assignments.
+> **Note:** Assignments are updated if the version of the role is greater or equal to the one stored internally.
+You don’t need to increment the version number of the role to update its assignments.

 For example, the following role is assigned to an organization editor or an organization administrator: